-There’s a reason #neverskiplegday is a thing on social media; lots of people do.
-It’s one of those gym sessions that many people would happily swap for back day, chest day, or in fact any other upper body day you can think of.
+There’s a reason #neverskiplegday is a thing on social media.
+It’s one of those gym sessions that many people would happily swap for back day, chest day or shoulder day.
 Why?
 Because leg day is tough.

 However, for this workout, I am going to talk you through five exercises that will hit many of the main muscles in your legs.
 This is, like my other workouts, by no means an exhaustive list; these are simply my favourite exercises and the ones I regularly use on leg day.
 Because, hey, #neverskiplegday.

 There are some people who are very opposed to the leg press machine.
 Their reasoning is that people substitute the leg press machine for squats, just with more weight.
 Those that can’t do, teach: those that can’t squat, leg press.
 In my opinion, this is rubbish.
 The leg press is a different exercise.
 And while I wouldn’t rule out squatting for leg day (they currently feature in my glute workout), I infinitely prefer leg pressing, simply for the variety of stances you can adopt to hit different muscles.
 It’s also great if, like me, you suffer from knee pain.
 All in all, it’s a great machine and definitely one to be included on leg day.